Kykkos Monastery: History

-In the evening the Mother of God herself appeared in a dream of the emperor's and told him that her wish was for her icon to be sent to Cyprus and for the copy to be kept by the emperor.
-On the following day the royal boat with the icon of the Virgin departed for Cyprus where Esaias was awaiting for it.
-During the procession of the icon from the coast to the Troödos Mountains, according to legend, the trees, participating in the welcoming ceremonies, were piously bending their trunks and branches.
-With patronage provided by the emperor Alexios Komnenos a church and a monastery were built at Kykkos, where the icon of the Virgin was deposited.
+In the evening the Mother of God herself appeared in a dream to the Emperor and told him that her wish was for her icon to be sent to Cyprus and for the copy to be kept by the Emperor.
+On the following day, the royal boat with the icon of the Virgin departed for Cyprus.
+During the procession of the icon from the coast to the Troodos Mountains, according to legend, the trees, participating in the welcoming ceremonies, were piously bending their trunks and branches.
+With patronage provided by Emperor Alexios Komnenos a church and a monastery were built at Kykkos, where the icon of the Virgin was deposited.

-According to another tradition, still preserved by the people, a bird with human voice was flying around the area singing:
+According to another tradition, still preserved by the people, a bird with a human voice was flying around the area singing: